Saikatchandra/saikatchandra/README.md

-### Hi there 👋, my name is Zahid
+### Hi there 👋, my name is Saikat Chandra
 #### I am a full stack web developer.
 PHP is my prior language choice in web development.
 And In designing Bootstrap I often use.
 I love to learn new things like frameworks and library.

-- 🌱 I’m currently learning Macine learning, Data Science, React
+- 🌱 I’m currently learning Machine learning, Data Science, React
 - 🤔 I’m looking for help with Data Science and AI
 - 💬 Ask me about anythings
 ---